Common Treatments

 Cardioversion – During this brief procedure, an electrical shock is delivered to the heart to convert an abnormal heart rhythm back to a normal rhythm.

 Catheter Ablation – During this procedure, one or more flexible, thin tubes (catheters) are guided into the blood vessels and to the heart muscle.
-A burst of energy heats and destroys very small areas of tissue that cause the abnormal electrical signals.
+A burst of energy destroys very small areas of tissue that cause the abnormal electrical signals.

 Surgery - Although surgery is sometimes used to treat abnormal heart rhythms, it is more commonly used to treat other heart problems, such as coronary artery disease and heart failure.
 Correcting these conditions may reduce the risk of abnormal heart rhythms.